PlanTL-GOB-ES/Medical-Translator-WMT19/README.md

 </pre>
 In Zenodo you will find the following files:
 <pre>
-enes_pt.bpe32000 	 - BPE encoding where source language are either EN/ES and target is PT enpt_es.bpe32000 	 - BPE encoding where source language are either EN/PT and target is ES espt_en.bpe32000 	 - BPE encoding where source language are either ES/PT and target is EN onmt_enes_pt-4-1000-600_epoch11_62.74_release.t7 - OpenNMT model in release format (EN/ES) -> PT onmt_enpt_es-4-1000-600_epoch11_60.38_release.t7 - OpenNMT model in release format (EN/PT) -> ES onmt_espt_en-4-1000-600_epoch6_51.52_release.t7  - OpenNMT model in release format (ES/PT) -> EN onmt_enes_pt-4-1000-600_epoch11_62.74.t7  - OpenNMT model in original format (EN/ES) -> PT
+enes_pt.bpe32000 	 - SP encoding where source language are either EN/ES and target is PT enpt_es.bpe32000 	 - SP encoding where source language are either EN/PT and target is ES espt_en.bpe32000 	 - SP encoding where source language are either ES/PT and target is EN enes_pt_model.pt  - OpenNMT-py model in original format (EN/ES) -> PT pten_es_model.pt  - OpenNMT-py model in original format (EN/PT) -> ES espt_en_model.pt  - OpenNMT-py model in original format (ES/PT) -> EN
-onmt_enpt_es-4-1000-600_epoch11_60.38_.t7 - OpenNMT model in original format (EN/PT) -> ES
-onmt_espt_en-4-1000-600_epoch6_51.52.t7   - OpenNMT model in original format (ES/PT) -> EN
 </pre>